 We are proud to be an active center of training and research, and are dedicated to improving our employees’ clinical understanding and creating research opportunities.

-We offer a competitive salary, an array of exceptional benefits, flexible scheduling to meet the needs of families, fully paid in-house training, continuing education seminars, internal transfers and promotions, generous time off, and the opportunity to work with national experts in the fields of ASD and other developmental disabilities, brain injury, and behavioral health.
+We offer a competitive salary, an array of exceptional benefits, flexible scheduling to meet the needs of families, fully paid in-house training, continuing education seminars, internal transfers and promotions, generous time off, and the opportunity to work with national experts in the fields of ASD and other developmental disabilities, brain injury, and neurobehavioral disorders.

 Other terrific opportunities for professional growth and development include:

 Our exceptional service quality is a result of well-trained staff coupled with comprehensive clinical oversight and supervision.
-We leverage the expertise of leaders throughout the agency with peer support across all programs including the National Autism Center at May Institute and our consultation, behavioral health, brain injury, educational, and adult service areas.
+We leverage the expertise of leaders throughout the organization with peer support across all programs including the National Autism Center at May Institute and our consultation, brain injury, educational, and adult service areas.

-Staff members attend an agency-wide, high-risk clinical peer review with our Chief Clinical Officer, Chief Executive Officer, Senior Vice President of Quality Improvement, and other senior clinical staff.
+Staff members attend an organization-wide, high-risk clinical peer review with our Senior Vice President of Applied Behavior Analysis, Chief Executive Officer, Senior Vice President of Quality Improvement, and other senior clinical staff.
 They also participate in the following:

 We offer life-long learning opportunities designed to meet the needs of employees at every stage of their education and career — from those just beginning to work in the human services field, to those in pre- and post-doctoral programs, as well as senior-level staff attaining advanced licenses and credentials.